 3. Add water, preferably warm (77-86F° / 25-30°C) and stir it thoroughly.
 Make sure it’s not too hot, nor too cold, so that we do not kill any yeast that are inside.

 4. Cover the container with cheesecloth and leave it in a dark warm place.
 In order for the must not to turn sour, stir it 2-3 times a day with a hand or a wooden spoon.
 After 15-20 hours there should be the first signs of fermentation: foam and a hissing sound.
 This means that everything is going smooth.

-If the must doesn’t ferment (this happens when there’s not enough wild yeast on apricots), you have to prepare a wine broth from raisins and add it to the must. (or add wine yeast).
+If the must doesn’t ferment (this happens when there’s not enough wild yeast on apricots), you have to have purchased wine yeast, to start the fermentation process.
 This won’t affect the taste.